browserstack/python-appium-app-browserstack/README.md

 - Switch to `run-first-test` directory under [Android examples](android/examples/run-first-test) or [iOS examples](ios/examples/run-first-test)

-- Follow the steps outlined in the documentation [Getting Started with Appium in Python](https://www.browserstack.com/app-automate/appium-python)
+- Follow the steps outlined in the documentation [Getting Started with your first test on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/python)

 ### **Speed up test execution with parallel testing :**

 - Switch to `run-prarallel-tests` directory under [Android examples](android/examples/run-parallel-tests) or [iOS examples](ios/examples/run-parallel-tests)

-- Follow the steps outlined in the documentation [Getting Started with Appium in Python](https://www.browserstack.com/app-automate/appium-python)
+- Follow the steps outlined in the documentation [Getting Started with Parallel testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/python/parallelize-tests)

 ### **Use Local testing for apps that access resources hosted in development or testing environments :**

 - Switch to `run-local-test` directory under [Android examples](android/examples/run-local-test) or [iOS examples](ios/examples/run-local-test)

-- Follow the steps outlined in the documentation [Getting Started with Appium in Python](https://www.browserstack.com/app-automate/appium-python)
+- Follow the steps outlined in the documentation [Getting Started with Local testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/python/local-testing)

 **Note**: If you face any issues, refer [Getting Help section](#Getting-Help)